Updated: April 29, 2021

 Just like with aero frames, some brands put more effort into wind tunnel testing than others.
-Zipp and ENVE are great examples of high-quality wheel manufacturers that prove their wheels out in the wind tunnel.
-There are even budget options with extensive engineering and testing behind them.
+Zipp and ENVE are great examples of reputable wheel manufacturers that prove their wheels out in the wind tunnel.
+There are even many budget options with extensive engineering and testing behind them.

-Because handlebars are at the leading edge of the bike, aero handlebars can also make a significant improvement in your efficiency.
+Because handlebars are another leading edge of the bike, aero handlebars can also make a significant improvement in your efficiency.
 Cervelo has done wind tunnel testing that has shown that handlebars contribute up to 30% of a bike’s overall drag at zero degrees of yaw.